-Private Lessons are the foundation of learning to play the piano or increase one's singing strength and range because the goal is to continually build the skills of music literacy, technic, and repertoire.
+Private Lessons are the foundation of learning to play the piano.
+Consistency is vitally important.
+The goal is to continually build the skills of music literacy, technic, and repertoire.
 This requires a long term commitment that is renewed one year at a time.

 Public, Private, or Homeschool groups may have a specific purpose in mind in which case a contract may be made that accommodates the purposes time span.

 5. How many times a week are lessons, and do I need a piano or keyboard at home?